 BACKGROUND

-Data available on the association between consumption of various types of vegetables and metabolic syndrome (MetS) remains inconsistent.
+Data available on the association between consumption of various types of vegetables and metabolic syndrome (MetS) remain inconsistent.

 AIM

-To investigate the association between intakes of various types of vegetables and MetS among children and adolescents.
+To investigate the association between the intake of various types of vegetables and MetS among children and adolescents and MetS.

 METHODS

 The Tehran Lipid and Glucose Study cohort included 424 children and adolescents initially free of MetS.
-At the 3.6 years follow-up, 47 new cases of MetS were identified.
-A 168-item semi-quantitative food-frequency questionnaire was used to collect information about total- and various types of vegetables consumed including, allium-, green leafy-, fruity-, root-, stalk-, potatoes, starchy, and cabbage consumption.
-MetS was defined according to the Cook et al criteria.
+At the 3.6 year follow-up, 47 new cases of MetS were identified.
+A 168-item semi-quantitative food-frequency questionnaire was used to collect information about total and various types of vegetables consumed, including allium-, green leafy-, fruity-, root-, stalk-, starchy-, potatoes, and cabbage.
+MetS was defined according to the Cook et al[32] criteria.

 RESULTS

-The median (interquartile range) of total vegetables consumption was 217 (146-344) g/d.
-After adjustment for demographic characteristics and dietary intake, higher total- (≥ 350 g/d) and allium vegetable consumption (≥ 30 g/d) in the 4th quartile were significantly and inversely associated with lower risk of MetS, compared to the first quartile.
-Consumption of green leafy vegetables in the third (21.4-38.3 g/d) vs the first quartile (≤ 13.5 g/d) demonstrated a significant inverse association with lower risk of MetS in children and adolescents; associations for other types of vegetables consumed were not significant.
+The median (interquartile range) of total vegetable consumption was 217 (146-344) g/d.
+After adjustment for demographic characteristics and dietary intake, higher total- (≥ 350 g/d) and higher allium vegetable consumption (≥ 30 g/d) in the fourth quartile were significantly and inversely associated with risk of MetS compared to the first quartile.
+Consumption of green leafy vegetables in the third (21.4-38.3 g/d) versus the first quartile (≤ 13.5 g/d) demonstrated a significant inverse association with lower risk of MetS in children and adolescents; associations for other types of vegetables consumed were not significant.

 CONCLUSION

-Consumption of vegetables, especially allium and green leafy vegetables in sufficient amount may be beneficial in reducing the risk of MetS among children and adolescents.
+Consumption of vegetables, especially allium and green leafy vegetables, in sufficient amounts may be beneficial in reducing the risk of MetS among children and adolescents.

 Key words: Metabolic syndrome; Children and adolescents; Vegetable; Allium; Green leafy vegetables